 Getting help for an eating disorder

-If you think you may have an eating disorder, even if you aren't sure, see your GP as soon as you can.
+If you think you may have an eating disorder, see your GP as soon as you can.

 Your GP will ask you questions about your eating habits and how you're feeling.
 They'll also do a full health check.